 One of the most important lessons Abby learned while studying abroad or traveling: Humanity can often surprise you.
 Despite having a language or cultural difference, we are all human, and therefore, have a base for understanding.

 Office Hours: Mondays 1-2:30 p.m.; Tuesdays 9-11 a.m.; Wednesdays 2-4 p.m.; Thursdays 9:30 -11:30 a.m..

 Need an appointment outside her availability?
 Send her an email to request one.

-Meet with Abby to discuss year-long, semester and summer partnership and exchange program options in China, Hong Kong, India, Israel, Japan, Singapore, South Korea, Thailand, Turkey, United Arab Emirates and Vietnam.
+Meet with Abby to discuss year-long, semester and summer partnership and exchange program options in Cambodia, China, Hong Kong, India, Israel, Japan, Malaysia, Singapore, South Korea, Taiwan, Thailand, United Arab Emirates and Vietnam.
 Abby also works with all incoming exchange students in all regions (except for Europe) and the University of Mary.